jmtt89/AndroidAppDemo/README.md

 compile 'com.google.android.gms:play-services-gcm:9.4.0'
 compile 'org.altbeacon:android-beacon-library:2.9.1'
 ```

 ### Add Broadcast Receiver

-Android Studio provide a easy way to generate a Broadcast Receiver, only **right click over the package** will contain, select **New > Other > Broadcast Receiver** add the name you will (for the demo application are **MessangiReceiver**) and Android Studio create a class and add info to Manifest too.
+Android Studio provides an easy way to generate a Broadcast Receiver, only **right click over the package app**, select **New > Other > Broadcast Receiver** add the name you want (for the demo application you can use **MessangiReceiver**) and Android Studio will create automatically a class and add info to the Manifest file too.
+Change the values if they look diferent in AndroidManifest.xml file:

 ```Java
 <receiver